 Try to use different content types in your inbound mix.
 The content type might be a blog post, vlog, slog or a podcast.
 Tip: Always include CTA's and content offers to improve lead generation, e.g. checklists, ebooks, worksheets, PowerPoint presentations, and more.

 Think about where and how you want to make your content available and where you already have a successful online presence.
 Rather than try to do everything at once, focus on what's working and expand from there.
 For example, LinkedIn has been the most used B2B platform for years and is usually the best social media network to focus on B2B brands.
+If your brand is more visual, invest more time in Instagram.
 Additionally, send e-mail notifications to all blog subscribers since they have already indicated interest in your content.